thefrontside/bigtest/website/docs/docs/interactors/2-built-in-dom.md

 - [Select](/)
 - [TextField](/)

-As you might have seen in the [Quick Start](1-quick-start.md) section, you can import any of the interactors directly from the `bigtest` package:
+As you might have seen on the [quick start](/docs/interactors/) page, you can import any of the interactors directly from the `bigtest` package:

 ```js
 import {